davef96/jsolver/README.md

 ![Speedup gpu_resolution128](data/speedup_gpu_res128.svg)

 The speedup will be much larger for higher resolutions.
-Here, for resolutions below `128` the CPU seems to be faster.

 ![Speedup_vs_resolution_problem1](data/p1_solve_speedup.svg)

 The plot shows how speedup scales with resolution for `problem 1` solver calls.
-Qualitatively, it looks about the same for `jax.jvp`, and similar for `jax.vjp` calls.
+In this particular configuration, the CPU version appears to be faster for resolutions below `128`.
+Qualitatively, the graph looks about the same for `jax.jvp`, and similar for `jax.vjp` calls.
 However, note that you may run into [memory issues on GPU](#memory-allocation-gpu).

 <a id="execution-time-of-compiled-functions-cpu"></a>